Welcome to Adulthood: Where Friday Nights Mean Laundry

 There’s a strange silence that creeps in during your 30s—not the peaceful kind, but the where-did-everyone-go? kind.
 As much as we prepared for the responsibilities of adulthood, few of us were ready for the emotional shift that comes with it: loneliness.

 If you’ve ever looked around and thought, Why does being an adult feel so isolating?, you’re not alone.
-Let’s unpack what’s really happening—and how we can reclaim connection.
+Let’s explore what’s really happening—and how to nurture friendship again in your 30s

 When Did Friendship Start to Feel Like a Group Project

 In your 20s, friendship felt effortless.
-There were roommates, classmates, coworkers-turned-happy-hour-buddies.
+There were roommates, classmates, coworkers-turned-happy-hour buddies.
 But in your 30s?
-It’s like trying to schedule a United Nations meeting to grab coffee.
+It’s like trying to schedule a United Nations meeting just to grab coffee.

 Here’s why maintaining friendships in adulthood feels harder: